gruntjs/grunt-contrib-stylus/README.md

   compile: {
     options: {
       paths: ['path/to/import', 'another/to/import'],
-      relativeDest: '../out', //path to be joined and resolved with each file dest to get new one
+      relativeDest: '../out', //path to be joined and resolved with each file dest to get new one.
                               //mostly useful for files specified using wildcards
       urlfunc: 'embedurl', // use embedurl('test.png') in our code to trigger Data URI embedding
       use: [